Compute

 trigger_type_code

 Trigger type code.
-Options: SMN, APIG, OBS, timer, DMS, DIS, LTS, DDS, CTS, APIG (dedicated), APIC, and Kafka.
+Options: SMN, APIG, timer, DMS, DIS, LTS, DDS, CTS, APIG (dedicated), APIC, and Kafka.

 display_name